xemnms/251-Errors/Bagay_ADM.md

 **\<03/20/2026\>**: Comment by: Bautista; You did well in constructing your code.
 It shows your deep understanding of the project.
 The details are well thought out and I like how it is managed.
 It's clean yet effective.
 Looking forward to see you take it to the next level in our upcoming projects.
 Niceu

+**<03/25/2026>** : Comment by: Batangan; You did well in creating clear and organized abstract and interface classes that are easy to follow and use, and you can improve by adding a few more creative or detailed behaviors to further enhance the functionality.

 ---